cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/microtubules/Microtubules-in-Vivo_CassimerisTran.md

 **Controls:**
 - Calibrate ablation efficiency to avoid artifacts

-**References:**
-1. Ashkin (1992) Forces of a single-beam gradient laser trap on a dielectric sphere in the ray optics regime.
-Biophysical Journal
-2. Ashkin et al. (1987) Optical trapping and manipulation of viruses and bacteria using infrared laser beams.
-Nature
-3. Berns et al. (1977) The role of the centriolar region in animal cell mitosis: a laser microbeam study.
-Journal of Cell Biology
-4. Carazo-Salas and Nurse (2006) Self-organization of interphase microtubule arrays in fission yeast.
-Nature Cell Biology
-5. Chikashige et al. (1994) Telomere-led premeiotic chromosome movement in fission yeast.
-Science
-6. Colombelli et al. (2005) In vivo selective cytoskeleton dynamics quantification in interphase cells induced by pulsed ultraviolet laser nanosurgery.
-Traffic
-7. Daga et al. (2006) Asymmetric microtubule pushing forces in nuclear centering.
-Current Biology
-8. Heisterkamp et al. (2005) Pulse energy dependence of subcellular dissection by femtosecond laser pulses.
-Optical Express
-9. Khodjakov et al. (2004) Laser microsurgery in fission yeast: role of the mitotic spindle midzone in anaphase B. Current Biology
-10. Ashkin and Dziedzic (1987) Optical trapping and manipulation of single cells using infrared laser beams.
-Nature.

 ---

 ### Chapter 11: Microfluidic Temperature Control Device for Studying Microtubule Dynamics in Fission Yeast